HAVE A GO AT OLYMPIC SPORTS

 That's where their campaign would end with a 2-0 loss to the eventual Olympic gold medallists.

-Jake’s trademark is the zinc cream he wears on his face during games – a mark of his admiration for the late Australian cricket star Andrew Symonds.
-A fitness fanatic, he plans to become a personal trainer at the end of his hockey career.
+Jake’s trademark was the zinc cream he wore on his face during games – a mark of his admiration for the late Australian cricket star Andrew Symonds.